Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-Quantum interference between a flying photon and a single stored atomic coherence can be manifested through their fourth-order conincidence.
-To demonstrate experimentally that the interference breaks the classical limit, and enters the regime of quantum behavior, we have measured the normalized second-order correlation $g^{\left(2\right)}(0)$ which is the ratio between the coincidence counts at $\tau=0$, where photons and magnons completely interfere, divided by the coincidence counts at time $\tau=T$ when they are completely distinguishable in time~\cite{supplement}. $g^{\left(2\right)}(0)$ is essentially the normalized coincidence in a Hong-Ou-Mandel fourth-order interferometer and would be 0 for quantum interference of identical single bosons and 2 for identical single fermions in an ideal 50:50 beamsplitter.
+Consequently, quantum interference between photons and single quanta of atomic coherence is experimentally studied by interfering a weak photonic coherent input $|\alpha\rangle_{a}$ and a heralded single-magnon state $|\psi\rangle_{b}$.
+The quantum behavior in the MPBS can be characterized by the normalized second-order correlation $g^{\left(2\right)}(0)$. $g^{\left(2\right)}(0)$ is essentially the normalized coincidence in a Hong-Ou-Mandel interferometer and would be 0 for quantum interference of identical single bosons and 2 for identical single fermions in an ideal 50:50 beam splitter.
+To account for any imperfections in its preparation the magnon takes the form of a nonideal Fock state $|\psi\rangle_{b}=\sqrt{p_{0}}|0\rangle+\sqrt{p_{1}}|1\rangle+\sqrt{p_{2}}|2\rangle$, where $p_n$ is the probability for an n-magnon state, and the expected $g^{(2)}(0)$ is expressed as~\cite{supplement, Qian2016HOMIndependentSource,Duan2020HOMSunPhoton} \begin{widetext}